shenfe/vue-all/README.md

 # vue-all

->  a template project using all vue libs.
+>  A template project using mpst official or recommended vue libraries.

 ## Build Setup